Trap No. 5: Windfall elimination provision

 If you work for multiple employers in your career, including both employers that don't withhold Social Security taxes from your salary (for example, a government agency) and employers that do, the pension you receive based on the noncovered work may reduce your Social Security benefits.

 Social Security applies a formula to determine the reduction.
-In 2012, the maximum WEP reduction was $383.50.
+In 2015, the maximum WEP reduction is $413.
 There is a limit to the WEP reduction for people with very small pensions.

 If you have worked for both noncovered and covered employers, don't let the windfall elimination provision catch you by surprise.